Draw Me a Flower: Processing and Grounding Abstraction in Natural Language: The Proposed Methodology

+The \textsc{Hexagons} app assumes a {single} primitive action that corresponds to the two-place predicate {\fontfamily{qcr}\selectfont paint(position, color)}, which specifies a color for a specific tile in the 180 hexagon tiles.
+The key idea is to ask Instructors to construct a \textit{complex} image which manifests some \textit{regularity}.
+The regularity is intended to encourage Instructors to seek more efficient alternatives to the primitive-level operations, which then evokes CT skills such as decomposition and abstraction in order to deliver an economic and efficient construction.

+In what follows we briefly elaborate, for each abstraction mechanism that we target, how we design the form on the {\sc Hexagons} board that potentially evokes this mechanism.

+\begin{itemize} \item \textbf{Objects.} Users may refer to a set of instances at once by means of the form they make (line, circle, triangle, etc.), discarding other details such as the position and color of individual tiles.
+Objects may be defined in one place, and referred to elsewhere (as in Figure~\ref{fig:first_page_figure}).

-\item {\bf Bounded Iterations.} To elicit bounded iterations (`for' loops) we design images that manifest replication of objects.
-To achieve a \emph{bounded} iteration, we ensured that the replication is of identical objects.
-Figure~\ref{Fig:images-pool01}(a) shows a replication of a flower 12 times.
+\item \textbf{Bounded Iterations} (`For' loops).
+To elicit bounded loops we design images that manifest periodic replication of an object.
+For example, Figure~\ref{fig:images_pool01}(a) shows a replication of a flower pattern 12 times.

-\item {\bf Conditional Iterations.} To elicit \emph{conditional} iterations (`while' loops), we again use a replication of objects.
-However, here the replicated objects are not identical, and meet a certain condition.
-In Figure~\ref{Fig:images-pool01}(b) the lines differ in length and to replicate them one should use some condition, e.g., extend the lines out \emph{up to the boundaries of the board}.
+\item \textbf{Conditional Iterations} (`While' loops).
+To elicit conditional loops we design images that manifest a periodic replication of an object controlled by a certain condition.
+For example, in Figure~\ref{fig:images_pool01}(b), to replicate the lines with different length one may use the condition `extend the lines out \emph{up to the boundaries of the board}.'

-\item {\bf Conditional Statements.} To evoke conditional statements we design more than one variant of an object, so using a condition will enable users to capture all variants at once.
-(Particularly, we found randomization as a useful trait to evoke conditional statements which are not loops.)
-Figure~\ref{Fig:images-pool01}(c) shows a replication of two variants of the same object (a line).
-Since the variants are not replicated periodically but randomly, simple repetition will not suffice.
+\item \textbf{Conditional Statements} (`if-then').
+We design images that manifest random replication of steady variants of an object, where employing a condition enables users to capture all variants at once.
+For example, to capture the two variants of five-tile-long lines in Figure~\ref{fig:images_pool01}(c), one cannot simply use repetition, as the replication is not periodic.
 However, noticing that the red and blue `tops' go with the green and yellow `tails' respectively, enables a user to achieve an economic description using a condition on the `top' tiles.

-\item {\bf Objects.} Objects are used throughout the images (see above), where {\em objectivizing} in our context generally means referring to a collection of elements, by means of the topographic form they make (line, circle, triangle, etc).